Dated: 10th February 2022

 BullionVault Clients Ltd means company 08672704 registered in England and Wales.

 BullionVault Customers means customers of Galmarley Ltd who have an account at BullionVault held open under the prevailing Terms and Conditions of the BullionVault service.

 Galmarley Ltd means company 04943684 registered in England and Wales.

 Loomis means Loomis International (UK) Limited.

-Owners means both Galmarley itself and all BullionVault Customers who own gold or silver through the BullionVault service.
+Owners means both Galmarley itself and all BullionVault Customers who own gold, silver or platinum through the BullionVault service.

 Wells Fargo means Wells Fargo Bank N.A.